 Your new remote employees need to achieve the same milestones as the ones who were being onboarded before them and before this change.
 At the end of the process, they should feel not like a new hire but like a part of the team.
 The bonds they form with their colleagues should be important to them, and the excitement of a new job shouldn't be diminished.
 Lastly, they need to feel empowered to tackle all the challenges of remote work.
 When the onboarding is over, your new hires should feel like they are capable of doing their job and like they are a welcomed and important part of the team.

-First step - Recruitment and selection of new employees
+Step 1: Recruitment and selection of new employees

 Before we even discuss the onboarding process, we need to make sure that you have found your new team members.
 Understandably, this change has impacted the hiring process as well.
 To make sure that the end results won't lack in quality, certain adjustments to the process need to be made due to the newfound limitations.
 For example, since the candidates will, more often than not, differ to the website, and any written communication, make sure that the message you are sending is straightforward and aligned with your company's goals.